 The Board of Supervisory Directors is pleased to present Princess Juliana International Airport Operating Company (PJIAE) N.V. the 2010 Financial Statements as prepared by Management.
-The Financial Statements have been audited by the external auditors Price-Waterhouse Coopers, who gave an unqualified opinion regarding same.
-The Board of Supervisory and the same of theDirectors approved the 2010 Financial Statements on June 17th, 2011.
+The Financial Statements have been audited by the external auditors Price-WaterhouseCoopers, who gave an unqualified opinion regarding same.
+The Board of Supervisory Directors approved the 2010 Financial Statements on June 17th, 2011.